moiseevigor/moiseevigor.github.io/_posts/2026-07-04-cosmic-web-two-models.md

 <div class="l-body" markdown="1">

-## The result — and the race that wasn't fair at first
+## The result — and the evaluation flaw that preceded it

 Fifty held-out random universes per variant, five sampling densities, three
-scores: **completeness** (fraction of the true network within 2 voxels of the estimate), **purity** (the converse), **junction F1** (branch-point recovery).
+scores: **completeness** (fraction of the true network within 2 voxels[^voxel] of the estimate), **purity** (the converse), **junction F1** (branch-point recovery).

-Before showing the verdict, the most instructive part of this article — a story about fairness.
-The first version of this benchmark produced a spectacular result: the lift beating the Hessian by **+7 points of completeness** at sparse sampling, on 48 of 50 seeds, p ≈ 10⁻¹⁴.
-It looked airtight.
-It wasn't — and the reason is worth understanding even if you never touch a cosmic filament.
+Before the verdict, the most instructive result of this study.
+The first version of this benchmark showed the lift beating the Hessian by **+7 points of completeness** at sparse sampling, on 48 of 50 seeds, p ≈ 10⁻¹⁴[^pvalue].
+That result was wrong, and the mechanism matters beyond this application.

-Think of the comparison as two fishermen, each allowed the same total length of net: whoever's net catches more of the river's fish is the better fisherman.
-Our rule for "same length of net" was enforced *one step early* — we matched an intermediate quantity from which each model then produced its final curve network, assuming both would end up with equal length.
-They didn't.
-At sparse sampling the lift consistently ended up drawing about **19% more curve** than the Hessian (1,468 vs 1,239 voxels).
-And a longer net catches more fish no matter who holds it: the lift's celebrated completeness win was substantially the extra length, not extra skill.
-The imbalance came to light months of experiments later, when a different test required tightening the procedure so that the *final drawn length itself* is held equal — and re-running the original race under the level rule flipped the outcome.
-Every figure below uses the level rule.
+The comparison requires both methods to output skeletons of **equal total length**, because a longer skeleton covers more of the true network regardless of quality.
+We enforced that constraint one step too early — on an intermediate quantity from which each method then produced its final skeleton — assuming the final lengths would match.
+They did not: at sparse sampling the lift's skeletons came out about **19% longer** than the Hessian's (1,468 vs 1,239 voxels).
+Most of its apparent advantage was extra length, not extra accuracy.
+The flaw surfaced only when a later experiment required enforcing the constraint on the final skeleton itself; re-running the benchmark under the corrected procedure reversed the outcome.
+Every figure below uses the corrected procedure.

-The levelled verdict: **the Hessian matches or beats the lift at every sampling density**.
+The corrected verdict: **the Hessian matches or beats the lift at every sampling density**.
 At the ultra-sparse end (1,200 galaxies) the two are statistically tied (Δ = +0.004, p = 0.36); everywhere else the Hessian wins completeness by 4–7 points on 50 of 50 seeds, and junction F1 with it.

+[^voxel]: One cell of the 3D grid a box is divided into — the three-dimensional analogue of a pixel.
+In these experiments one voxel corresponds to one h⁻¹Mpc.

+[^pvalue]: The probability of seeing a difference at least this large by pure chance if the two methods were in fact equally good; smaller means less likely to be luck.
+Throughout, p comes from the Wilcoxon signed-rank test, which uses only the per-universe paired differences (see Glossary).

 </div><!-- /.l-body -->